 Website blocking orders have been particularly attractive to copyright owners in the entertainment and sports industries, whose works are routinely infringed on file-sharing websites.
 Last year, the power of such orders was further extended, when the High Court ordered ISPs to block access to servers used for websites offering infringing streams of English Premier League football matches.

-The Supreme Court's decision will not be welcomed by rights owners, and could give rise to arguments between them and ISPs over whether the ISPs' claimed costs of implementing a blocking order are "reasonable".
+Whilst the Supreme Court's decision focuses on trade marks, it will not be welcomed by rights owners generally, and could give rise to arguments between them and ISPs over whether the ISPs' claimed costs of implementing a blocking order are "reasonable".
 However, it should be remembered that a website blocking order is just one tool available in the fight against online infringement, and remains an attractive remedy in appropriate cases.